reTHINK-project/dev-registry-global/README.md

 ### PUT /guid/{guid}

-Writes (creates and updates) a dataset (a signed JWT) for the given GUID
+Writes (creates and updates) a dataset (a signed JWT) for the given GUID.
+PLEASE NOTE THAT THE BODY OF THE HTTP REQUEST IS THE JWT IN PLAIN TEXT, NOT AS ANAMED PARAMETER!

 #### Example: